 Days to Harvest

-It can take 2 - 3 months from seed for yard long beans to start flowering, but once the beans form, it does not take long for them to start growing longer and longer.
-The beans lose their dense, crispness as the beans inside fill out, so harvest while they are still firm, usually between 8 - 12 inches long and thinner than a pencil.
+It can take 2 to 3 months from seed for yard long beans to start flowering, but once the beans form, it does not take long for them to start growing longer and longer.
+The beans lose their dense, crispness as the beans inside fill out, so harvest while they are still firm, usually between 8 and 12 inches long and thinner than a pencil.

 Once they start producing, you may need to harvest almost daily, to keep the plants productive.
 The beans will keep several days in the refrigerator.
 The pods tend to grow in pairs, which makes harvesting a little easier.

 Using Yard Long Beans

-You can use asparagus beans interchangeably with green beans, but they really shine in stir-fries where they give the dish that mysterious flavor.
+You can use asparagus beans interchangeably with green beans, but they shine in stir-fries where they give the dish that mysterious flavor.
 They are the bean traditionally used for the Chinese green bean dish offered on many Chinese restaurant menus in America.
 They are also commonly cooked with fermented bean curd.

 - Liana: A day-neutral variety that starts producing early in the season.
 It is also recommended as a fall crop in warm climates.
 (70 days)